 OpenShift Upgrade Program and Workload Transition Planning

-Planned and executed a structured OpenShift upgrade program for a financial-services environment where platform downtime, application compatibility, and release coordination had to be managed carefully.
+Planned and executed a structured OpenShift upgrade program for a financial-services environment where platform downtime, workload compatibility, and release coordination had to be managed through a repeatable readiness and rollout process rather than ad hoc change windows.

 Technical Implementation

-- Built an upgrade readiness matrix from oc adm upgrade output, ClusterVersion history, operator channel versions, and ACM inventory data so each cluster had explicit blockers, prerequisites, and target windows before any change was scheduled.
+- Built an upgrade readiness matrix from oc adm upgrade output, ClusterVersion history, operator channel versions, and ACM inventory data so each cluster had explicit blockers, prerequisite actions, workload owners, and approved maintenance windows before any upgrade was scheduled.

-- Sequenced the rollout through ACM-managed cluster groups and GitLab CI release gates so one canary cluster was upgraded first, health checks were reviewed, and only then was the next wave approved.
+- Sequenced the rollout through ACM-managed cluster groups and GitLab CI release gates so a single canary cluster was upgraded first, post-upgrade health checks were reviewed, and only then was the next cluster wave approved for execution.

 Client Delivery & Handover